lebaston100/MIDItoOBS/README.md

   - StartReplayBuffer: Starts the replay buffer
   - StopReplayBuffer: Stops the replay buffer
   - SaveReplayBuffer: Save the replay buffer
-  - SetTransitionDuration: Sets the length of the currently selected transistion if supported(fade)(in ms) to a predifined value
+  - SetTransitionDuration: Sets the length of the currently selected transistion if supported(fade)(in ms) to a predefined value
   - SetCurrentProfile: Changes to the selected obs profile
   - SetCurrentSceneCollection: Changes to the selected obs scene collection
   - ResetSceneItem: Resets a scene item